department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/tool-landing-pages.md

 #### Recommendations

 - Include primary SEO keyword or a variation in the intro
-- Keep intro to 1 line, focused on the task (not the tool)
+- Keep intro to 1-2 lines, focused on the task (not the tool)
 - Where relevant, we can include "online" to differentiate from other ways to do the task.
 - Examples:
   - Change your VA direct deposit information for disability compensation, pension benefits, or education benefits online.
   - Check the status of your VA debt and make payments or request help now.
+  - Check the status of your VA debt related to disability compensation, education, or pension benefits.
+And make payments or request help now.

 ### How can [this tool] help me [do task]?